 McCormick International Harvester Collection

-Farm and tractor collectors will appreciate this incredible 3,000-image exhibition on the International Harvester C… [read review or visit site]
+Farm and tractor collectors will appreciate this incredible trove of 30,000 images and documents on the Internation… [read review or visit site]

 A great reference and community forum on antique tractors.
 Start with the 39-page master photo list, showing thousa… [read review or visit site]